Optimizing retail touchpoints for elevated customer journeys

 3. Be conversational

-Using seamless CRM and customer service integrations allows instant, interactive, and more personable communication between brands and customers – a recipe for customer satisfaction and overall better touchpoints.
+Using seamless CRM, customer service integrations, chatbots and a range of messaging apps allows instant, interactive, and more personable communication between brands and customers – a recipe for customer satisfaction and overall better touchpoints.

-When messaging customers via apps like Viber and WhatsApp, you need to fit in with the other messages they will receive.
-Most of their contacts are likely family and friends, so if you send a formal business message, it could be seen as invasive and get ignored.
+When messaging customers via apps like Viber and WhatsApp, you need to fit in with the other messages they will receive on those channels.
+Most of their contacts are likely family and friends, so if you send a formal business message or a flashy advertisement, it could be seen as invasive and spammy and get ignored.

 Leverage the likes of mobile app messages, chat apps, and RCS to embed clickable buttons that ensure customers can reply easily and quickly.
 If you want your customers to participate in touchpoints, you need to make it as easy and painless as possible for them to comply.